KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

     return post
 ```

+Caption: `parse_article()` parses the file frontmatter and header and returns a dictionary containing the data

 While Andrei Cioara and Raegon Kim use Python Standard Library built-in functions to identify the variables used to create the README.md entries, KhanhIceTea's implementation accesses that data from the TIL dictionaries using index and variables instead.

-Iterating through the `cat_articles` and `all_articles` lists and accessing the data by index and variable

 ```python
         # Other stuff